Pam Hubler

 I'll get there one day, for now I'll see you on Twitter and Google+ sharing the goodies I find.
 See you soon!

+A Standing Date with FETCI've been going to FETC for as long as I can remember.
+I really don't know how many times I've gone since I started teaching in 1997.
 I started going when it was the Florida technology conference since I lived in Orlando at the time.
 Once I moved out of state, I decided I would still make it a standing date every year.
+It's All About The People |

 Author